toitware/toit-png-display/README.md

 # toit-png-display

-A pseudo-pixel-display that writes PNG files
+A pseudo-pixel-display that writes PNG files.

+This is intended for use in writing display tutorials.

+Currently only supports true color mode.